 Families with kids can enjoy a leisurely bike ride on the main street, Lagoon Road.
 With 8 miles of street space, properly marked bike tracks, and low-speed limits, bicycles are the easiest way to travel around this island.
 You can use bicycles from your lodge or rent one from local bike rental shops.

-Just take a bike and ride down to the beach to dip into the ocean, and then find something to eat.
+Just take a bike, ride to the beach to dip into the ocean, and then find something to eat.
 You can also wander around the island to explore its beauty.
 If you prefer two feet over two wheels, walking to any destination on the island is super easy.

 Top Attractions of Lord Howe Island